Acrobat Ants Identification Guide

 Acrobat Ant Behavior and Biology

-Understanding acrobat ant biology helps explain why they show up in homes and how to effectively eliminate them.
-These ants have distinct nesting preferences and behaviors that set them apart from other common household ants.
+Understanding acrobat ant behavior helps explain why they show up in homes and how to get rid of them.
+These ants have specific nesting habits that set them apart from other household ants.

 Nesting Habits